birdsarah/jeff_bikeandbuild_trivia/pages/About.md

 After looking behind the scenes I think you would be hard pressed to find a leaner organization.
 Your donations are in great hands.

-####Who is Jeff Goodwin?
-You've gotten this far and we haven't met?
-Well, I hope we meet in the near future, and until then, thanks for supporting my fundraising efforts.
-You can learn more about me and why I've decided to join this adventure <a href="http://bikeandbuild.org/rider/7212">here</a>.

 ####I want to donate but all this guessing makes me uncomfortable.
 Not a problem.
 You can still donate to my fundraising efforts directly on
-<a href="http://www.bikeandbuild.org/cms/component/option,com_wrapper/Itemid,118/?item_name_1=7212">Bike &amp; Build&rsquo;s website</a>, or by snail mailing in a check to:
+<a href="http://bikeandbuild.org/rider/7760">Bike &amp; Build&rsquo;s website</a>, or by snail mailing in a check to:

     Bike & Build 6153
     Ridge Ave Philadelphia,